jakubfi/ictester/doc/protocol.md

 ### Logic IC test

-Designed to test 74 logic (both combinatorial and sequential), but suitable for many other families.
+Designed to test 74 logic (both combinatorial and sequential), but suitable for many other IC families.

   * `TEST_LOGIC` (1)
     * does not use (ignores) test parameters